rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 ...
 {{< /highlight >}}

-The **GraphQL schema** provided to the Apollo Server is all the available data for reading (and writing) data via GraphQL.
+The **GraphQL schema** provided to the Apollo Server is all the available data for reading and writing data via GraphQL.
 It can happen from any client who consumes the GraphQL API.
-The schema consists of **type definitions**, starting with a mandatory top level **Query type** for reading data, and then followed by **fields** and **nested fields**.
-In the schema from the Apollo Server setup, you have defined a `me` field which is of the **object type** `User`.
-In this case, a User type has only a `username` field, which is a **scalar type**.
-There are various scalar types in the GraphQL specification for defining strings (String), booleans (Boolean), integers (Int) and more.
-At some point, basically the whole schema has to end at its leaf nodes with scalar types in order to resolve everything properly.
-Being equipped with your JavaScript knowledge, think about it as analogy to a JavaScript object, which has JavaScript objects or arrays inside, but at some point it has to have primitives such as strings, booleans or integers.
+The schema consists of **type definitions**, starting with a mandatory top level **Query type** for reading data, followed by **fields** and **nested fields**.
+In the schema from the Apollo Server setup, you have defined a `me` field, which is of the **object type** `User`.
+In this case, a User type has only a `username` field, a **scalar type**.
+There are various scalar types in the GraphQL specification for defining strings (String), booleans (Boolean), integers (Int), and more.
+At some point, the schema has to end at its leaf nodes with scalar types to resolve everything properly.
+Think about it as similar to a JavaScript object with objects or arrays inside, except it requires primitives like strings, booleans, or integers at some point.

 {{< highlight javascript >}}
 const data = {